The Rt Hon Alan Milburn

 The Rt Hon Alan Milburn became Chancellor of Lancaster University on 1 January 2015, when he succeeded the University's second Chancellor, mountaineer Sir Chris Bonington CVO CBE DL.

-The Chair of the Social Mobility Commission and former Cabinet Minister was Labour MP for Darlington (1992 to 2010) and now runs his own consultancy, advising governments and corporations worldwide.
+The former Chair of the Social Mobility Commission and former Cabinet Minister was Labour MP for Darlington (1992 to 2010) and now runs his own consultancy, advising governments and corporations worldwide.
 He is also involved in a variety of charitable projects as diverse as working with Tony Blair in Africa to acting as a trustee for the Yorkshire Sculpture Park.

 He credits the skills he learned at Lancaster, where he studied history, as a foundation for the whole of his working life and career.
 He was later awarded an honorary degree in 2000.